 But because answers from fresh angles are not always forthcoming, it is well worth doubling back every once in a while, opening old doors and revisiting familiar faces.

 Recently, for instance, a new organ was “discovered” hiding in plain sight.
-The interstitium — a system of fluid-filled bags — is now considered one of the body’s largest organs.
+The

 Previously, the interstitium was thought to be fairly inconsequential; little more than anatomical glue paper supporting proper organs doing proper work.
 But when cutting edge imaging techniques zeroed in, its size and importance became clear.